 Practice Group Counseling Facilitation: This assignment refers to you facilitating a practice group during the semester.
 You will be paired up and you will develop a practice group session.
 The topics will be the topics chosen from the textbook.
 Attempt to make every opportunity to collaborate because your group session should appear like you are working together.
 One leader can appear be to the lead but your co-leader should also be a part of the group session.
-This will only be 35 - 45 minutes.
+This practice group session will not be graded.
+The experiential group you will lead and should last 45 minutes.
+Remember to use your attending and facilitating skills (which are NOT the same as your teaching skills).
+You will be graded on your uses of reflection of feelings, reflection of content, summarizing, linking, confronting, blocking, and being present.
 This is an experiential part of your class and involves you leading your peers in a group experience.